scicloj/scicloj.github.io/content/en/docs/community/groups/llm-meetups/index.md

 * #1 2023-05-26, Intro to LLMs - :movie_camera: [summary & recording](https://clojureverse.org/t/scicloj-llm-meetup-1-introduction-summary-recording/10098)
   * Martynas Maciulevičius provided an overview of the topic, introducing a few of the basic ideas behind LLM.

-* #2 2023-06-16, Intro to prompt engineering - :calendar: [event](https://clojureverse.org/t/scicloj-llm-meetup-2-prompt-engineering-login-for-details/) - recording coming soon
+* #2 2023-06-16, Intro to prompt engineering - :movie_camera: [summary & recording](https://clojureverse.org/t/scicloj-llm-meetup-2-prompt-engineering-managing-embeddings-summary-recording/)
   * Irfan Nurhadi Satria demonstrated some of the common methods of prompt engineering from Clojure.
   * Daniel Slutsky added a brief introduction to the use of embeddings and vector databases.

-* #3 2023-06-17, LLMOps with [Bosquet](https://github.com/zmedelis/bosquet) - :calendar: [event](https://clojureverse.org/t/scicloj-llm-meetup-3-bosquet-login-for-details/) - recording coming soon
+* #3 2023-06-17, LLMOps with [Bosquet](https://github.com/zmedelis/bosquet) - :movie_camera: [summary & recording](https://clojureverse.org/t/scicloj-llm-meetup-3-llmops-with-bosquet-summary-recording/)
-  * Žygimantas Medelis presented Bosquet, dived in a bit into its internals (e.g., the use of Slemer and Pathom), and discussed future directions.
+  * Žygimantas Medelis discussed the currently emerging tooling ecosystem and then presented Bosquet, dived in a bit into its internals (e.g., the use of Slemer and Pathom), and discussed future directions.

 * #4 2023-06-30, Architectures and ideas behind transformer-based generative LLMs - :calendar: [event](https://clojureverse.org/t/scicloj-llm-meetup-4-architectures-and-ideas-behind-transformer-based-generative-llms/)
   * Dimid Duchovny will explain some of the concepts behind LLM services: